OAID/Caffe-HRT/acl_openailab/Userguide.md

 * Run your application and get the information of performance

-	./your_application parameters°≠
+	./your_application parameters‚Ä¶

 * When got the log, copy it into Microsoft excel, and sum the columns.
-For examle, run the AlexNet as the example ®C command line is :
+For examle, run the AlexNet as the example ‚Äì command line is :

 	taskset -a 10 ./distribute/bin/classification.bin ./models/bvlc_alexnet/deploy.prototxt ./models/bvlc_alexnet/bvlc_alexnet.caffemodel data/ilsvrc12/imagenet_mean.binaryproto data/ilsvrc12/synset_words.txt  examples/images/cat.jpg
 ![AlexNet_acl_perflog_excel_pic](https://oaid.github.io/pics/caffeonacl/AlexNet_acl_perflog_excel_pic.png)